 With this release, visualization of edges on 3D Object Scene Layers is available for iOS and Mac Catalyst apps built with ArcGIS Maps SDK for .NET or ArcGIS Maps SDK for Swift.
 Support for visualization of edges was first introduced in the Native Maps SDKs at version 200.0 but was only available for apps deployed to Android, Linux, macOS, and Windows operating systems.

-Edge rendering remains unavailable on iOS when using ArcGIS Maps SDK for Qt.
+Edge rendering remains unavailable on macOS when using the ArcGIS Maps SDK for Java.
 Support for edge rendering with this development and deployment configuration will be introduced in a future release as support is added for Metal-based rendering.